STAFF

 Nate Vennarucci

-Nate Vennarucci is a 10 year veteran with Local 104.
+Nate Vennarucci has been a Sheet Metal Worker for 14 years.
 In that time Nate has become proficient in shop fabrication, field installation of HVAC systems, HVAC system design, welding, detailing, field layout, and testing adjusting and balancing.
-Nate is experienced in the technological advancements of the HVAC industry including Revit, Autocad, Bluebeam, Trimble (total station), Navisworks, Evolve, and 3d scanning.
-As a lead foreman detailer, Nate detailed, coordinated, and ordered many high profile labs, stadiums, hospitals, conservatories, and housing projects throughout the bay area.
+He is a current Certified Welding Inspector through the American Welding Society and acts as the facility representative for the Livermore Training facility.
+He serves on the Foothill College Academic Senate, and the Foothill College Teaching with Technology Committee.
+Nate is interested in the technological advancements of the HVAC industry including Revit, AutoCAD, Bluebeam, Trimble (total station), Navisworks, Evolve, and 3d scanning.
+He is a certified Dusty Robotics operator and works to bring new technology into the training centers.
+As a lead foreman detailer, Nate detailed, coordinated, and ordered many high-profile labs, stadiums, hospitals, conservatories, and housing projects throughout the bay area.

 Ben Alva